gvwilson/fiction/iffy/index.md

 but there's been enough melt to expose the entrance."

 The governor's fingers drummed on his thighs.
-His eyes sparkled again---some kind of direct visual input shining light straight into his retinas,
+His eyes sparkled again—some kind of direct visual input shining light straight into his retinas,
 Iffy guessed.
 "All right, there's a base,"